KBLin1996/CCU-Final-Project/README.md

 # CCU Final Project

+**Overall: Implement a model that used WGAN to generate man's clothes by itself**

 ***Clothes DataSet Download:** https://drive.google.com/drive/folders/1G3q5rrmCao5kboao904vhaSjsVr_O4Vi?usp=sharing*

 **To produce 256*256 output images with 3000 epochs, your code should be implemented as below ↓**